Stuycs-K/final-project-8-siddaramaiaht-whitee/WORKLOG.md

 I worked on preventing the ball from leaving the pinball area by calculating where the ball would be if it didn't pass the walls.
 I also merged the Display branch onto main.

+### 2023-05-30

+I worked on a better bounce mechanic but realized that different forms of bounce will be needed for other types of objects.
+I also added a score mechanic that keeps track of the score and displays it during the game.

 ## Eli White

 ### 2023-05-22